-Space activity information is disabled by default, and the 'Activity' tab won't be visible unless the Confluence Usage Stats plugin is enabled.
-See notes b elow.
+Space activity information is disabled by default, and the 'Activity' tab won't be visible unless the Confluence Usage Stats system app is enabled.
+See notes below.

 If enabled, the space activity screen displays statistics on the activity in each space.
 These include: